 When you become a member of ONE, we ask for information, including your name, email address, postal or zip code and country of residence.
 We do not share or otherwise disclose any personally-identifying information collected in this process.
 Only ONE staff and authorized agents (as described further below) have access to personally identifiable information provided by you.
 You have the choice as to whether to provide such information to us.

-When you sign a petition on our website, we treat your name, post/zip code and country as public information and may share this with the world leader or decision maker who is the target of the action.
+When you sign a petition or similar action on our website, we treat your name, post/zip code and country as public information and may share this with the world leader or decision maker who is the target of the action.

-When making such petition information public, we will never disclose your email address or phone number.
+When making such action information public, we will never disclose your email address or phone number.

 There are opportunities on our website for you to send messages directly to decision makers via email, twitter and letter.
 Due to the nature of the communication, whatever information you provide—your email address for example—will be shared with the message’s recipient.
 If you choose to share your contact information with a decision maker in this way, we cannot limit or control how, if at all, that person or organization will use your information or keep it private.